helpscout/hsds-react/docs/contributing/creating.md

 #### `...getValidProps(rest)`

-Blue's components are designed to be used as if they were default HTML elements.
+HSDS's components are designed to be used as if they were default HTML elements.
 The `...rest` pattern allows for users to pass in custom (but HTML-supported) props like:

 * `aria` roles
 * `data-` attributes